-If you’re not quite sure how to answer those questions, electronic data storage offers an easy solution.
-Your digital files are at less risk of damage than paper and can easily be recovered if need be.
+If you’re not quite sure how to answer those questions, an electronic data storage and document management system offers an easy solution.
+Digital files are at less risk of damage than paper and they can easily be recovered if need be.
 Storage space is no longer an issue when you go digital, especially if you outsource file hosting to a data storage company instead of maintaining your own servers.
-The cost in overhead as well as in employee time is minimal compared to the hassle of maintaining large amounts of paper files.
-And on top of all those benefits, finding a digital file is a simple as performing a key-word search.
+The cost in overhead, as well as in employee time, is minimal compared to the hassle of maintaining large amounts of paper files.
+And on top of all those benefits, finding a digital file is as simple as performing a keyword search.

 Going digital is the most efficient way to record and store all the data flowing through your company.
-Also, digitizing your records is also an essential step in moving toward the elusive goal of a paperless office.
-Whether you opt for on-premise servers or rent cloud-storage from another company, digital document management is more environmentally friendly, takes up less space than paper and is easier to search, copy, and save.
+Also, digitizing your records is an essential step in moving toward the elusive goal of a paperless office.
+Whether you opt for on-premises servers or rent cloud storage from another company, digital document management is more environmentally friendly, takes up less space than paper, and is easier to search, copy, and save.
 Just remember before destroying any paper files to make sure you check the legal requirements in your state.
 Some states require you to keep hard copies of certain documents such as tax records and vehicle titles.

 1) Electronic Data Storage Is More Efficient

-If you store the data on-site at one of your company locations, you’ll still save on storage space.
+If you store the digital data on-site at one of your company locations, you’ll still save on storage space.
 The servers will take up less room than the number of filing cabinets that would be needed to store the same amount of data on paper.
 It’s more efficient than paper but still requires upkeep and maintenance.

 If you outsource your digital storage, you won’t use up any physical storage space within your company.
 The third-party hosting your storage maintains all the servers and provides reliable data protection.
-You’re renting space from them so you don’t have to worry about maintaining your own servers.
+You’re renting digital storage space from them, so you don’t have to worry about maintaining your own servers.

 2) Electronic Storage Protects Data

-If you’re storing data in paper form, a single disaster can destroy years worth of records.
-Because paper is fragile, a fire or water leak can quickly ruin documents.
-And in many cases, there’s no way to recover the lost data.
+If you’re storing data in paper form, a single disaster can destroy years’ worth of records.
+Because paper is fragile, a burst water pipe, leaky roof, or a fire can quickly ruin documents.
+In many cases where paper files are destroyed, there’s no way to recover the lost data.

 Electronic data storage lets you back up and protect important information automatically.
-While digital files can be lost or destroyed, the risks are much less than with paper files.
-And since digital files take up so little space they can be backed up in multiple locations so if one version of the file is lost you can easily recover a backup version of the file.
+While digital files can be lost or destroyed, there’s a much lower risk than with paper files.
+And since digital files take up so little space, they can be backed up in multiple locations.
+These backups mean that if one version of the file is lost you can easily recover another version of the file.

 3) Digital Data Storage Is Secure

-However, any reputable data storage company you work with is committed to providing you with the best cybersecurity possible.
-In fact, they can often provide better – and less expensive – security than your company can in-house because they specialize in protecting electronic data.
+However, any reputable data storage company you work with will be committed to providing the best cybersecurity possible.
+In fact, they can often provide better—and less expensive—security than your company can in-house.
+That’s because data storage companies specialize in protecting electronic data.

 4) Electronic Data Allows Better Visibility

 Storing information digitally lets you track data more easily.
-You can search for specific records with search tools built into the document management system.
+You can find specific records with search tools built into the document management system.
 These systems also let you sort data so it’s easier to find.
 With just a few clicks, the information you need is at your fingertips.

-This increased visibility allows for simple reporting and streamlined audits.
-Since digital data is easier to interact with, electronic data storage helps optimize your workflow and lets you use the data you collect in a more strategic way.
+This increased visibility allows for simple reporting and streamlines audits.
+Since digital data is easier to interact with, electronic data storage helps optimize your workflow and lets you use the data you collect more strategically.

 5) Data Becomes More Accessible

-Electronic data is much more accessible than paper files.
-Even with an in-house server, any employee with the correct permissions can access digital files without any hassle.
+Online document management software makes data much more accessible than it is on paper files.
+With an in-house server, any employee with the correct permissions can typically access digital files without any hassle.
 You can even set up remote access if you like.

-If you’re outsourcing to a cloud storage company, you’ll be able to access your data from any location on any device as long as you have the right passwords.
+If you’re outsourcing to a cloud storage company, you’ll be able to access your data from any location using any internet-enabled device if you have the right passwords.
 Cloud storage solutions let you take your business on the go.
 They also make it easy to share information throughout your company in a simple, efficient, and secure way.

 This is another great reason to outsource your digital data storage instead of maintaining your own servers.
 Outsourcing makes it easier to scale up or down as your business needs change.
 With online document management software, you won’t have to pay to update your own servers and your IT department doesn’t have to worry about installing or maintaining them.

 As we’ve already discussed, there are a couple of different ways your company can implement digital data storage.
 Either you’ll be setting up in-house servers (hardware storage) or hiring a service provider (cloud storage).
-Both cloud and hardware storage keeps your data on servers.
+Both cloud and hardware storage keep your data on servers.
 The big difference is whether the servers are located in-house or at another company.

 For in-house hardware storage, you’ll have direct control over the servers where you’re storing data.
 That lets you control privacy and access.
-But it also means you’re responsible for maintaining the servers, upgrading and expanding as needed, and for making sure the data stays secure.
+But it also means you’re responsible for maintaining the servers, upgrading and expanding as needed, and making sure the data stays secure.
 Choosing this type of data storage solution will increase the workload for your IT department.
-And if those servers are damaged, you’ll lose the data unless you have it backed up in a second storage center.
+If those servers are damaged, you’ll lose the data unless you have it backed up in a second storage center.

 Things are much more flexible with cloud storage through online document management software.
 You’ll be giving up direct control over how your data is stored, but you won’t have to maintain the servers yourself and you can upgrade your storage plan at any time without hassle.
-And you’ll be able to access the data and work from any location as long as you have the right passwords.
-Data security is the biggest concern.
-If you choose a reliable service provider, though, they’ll have the expertise to keep your data safe.
+Plus, every employee will be able to access the data and work from any location as long as they have the right passwords.
+Data security is the biggest concern with this option, but if you choose a reliable service provider, they’ll have the expertise and the technology needed to keep your data safe.

 Using a third-party document management system is the simplest way to start storing your business data electronically.
-But to make sure that you enjoy all the benefits of cloud-storage with none of the down-sides, you’ll need to find a reliable service provider.
+However, to make sure that you enjoy all the benefits of cloud storage with none of the downsides, you’ll need to find a reliable service provider.
 Look for a provider that makes it easy to: